 Step 1 Add Apple Music Songs

-Click the button "+" to add music, it will pop up a window, which will show you all of songs you have downloaded from iTunes.
+Click the button "+" to add music, it will pop up a window, which will show you all of the songs you have downloaded from iTunes.
 You can choose any song you want to convert.

 Step 2 Choose Output Format

 After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including WAV, AAC, MP3, and FLAC.

 Step 3 Convert Apple Music to MP3